The Youth Cafe: “So-That' Chain: 1

 To build partnerships, and scale-up potential, partner with young people to build a better, more resilient Africa while linking the region and the world, our projects must, whenever possible, have a multi-stakeholder and cross-sector approach where they draw concrete links between younger and older generations on one hand, and Africa and other regions on the other, enabling exchanges and relevant content for all generations, building networks, and coalitions, including cooperation with “unusual” or underutilized actors such as those in the private sector and media players(mainstream and digital), and sharing costs with other actors whenever possible as well as mutual learning, maximizing synergies to avoid duplications and jointly searching for solutions.

 "So-That' Chain: 2

-The Youth Cafe's projects should be based on research, learning, and adaptation, be data-informed using accessible data collection and analysis techniques, have solid and innovative evidence methods; be documented and regularly monitored and evaluated to determine changes associated with them.
-Ultimately, we hope to create spaces for reflection and constructive feedback loops, and to generate new project ideas, and adapt their processes and materials based on lessons learned.
+The Youth Cafe's projects are intended to be based on research, learning, and adaptation; be data-informed using accessible data collection and analysis techniques; have evidence methods; and be documented, monitored, and evaluated to determine associated changes.
+The organization aims to create spaces for reflection and feedback loops, generate new project ideas, and adapt its processes and materials based on lessons learned.